pvechersky/rotors_simulator/README.md

   2. During update event:

     2.1.
-Locate the aircraft and see if it is flying within the specified wind field bounds.
+Locate the aircraft and see whether it is flying within the specified wind field bounds.

     2.2.
-If so, identify the grid points at the vertices of the enclosing cell and extract their wind values.
-If not, set the wind velocity to the default, user-defined value.
+If so, identify the grid points forming the vertices of the enclosing cell and extract their wind values.
+If not, set the wind velocity to the user-defined default value.

     2.3.
-Interpolate linearly in z,y and x-directions to find the wind velocity at the aircraft position.
+Interpolate linearly in z, x and y-directions to find the wind velocity at the aircraft position.

     2.4.
 Publish the wind velocity in a wind speed message.